saylordotorg/course_ma221/Unit02.md

+---
+layout: default
+title: "MA221: Differential Equations"
+course_description: "An introduction to the fundamentals behind numerical solutions and Ordinary Differential Equations, with a goal of moving from a microscopic view of relevant physics to a macroscopic view of the behavior of a system as a whole."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: First Order ODEs** <span id="2"></span>
 *In this unit, we examine the simplest class of ODEs: the linear first-order ODEs.
 There are at least three reasons for starting here.